Dalton Highway: History

 In 1966, Governor Walter J. Hickel opened the North Slope to oil extraction.
 To improve access to the oil fields, a 400 mile winter road was planned between Livengood and Prudhoe Bay.
 Construction started in November 1968, and the "Walter J. Hickel Highway" was completed by March 1969.
 Due to poor engineering, the construction of the road exposed the underlying permafrost to thawing, and the road was abandoned by April of that year.
 Maintenance was not performed as the route was farther west than the planned Trans-Alaska Pipeline System.

 Following the failure of the Hickel Highway, oil companies still needed a route to the North Slope.
 The Alyeska Pipeline Service Company funded what would be the first stretch of the Dalton Highway from Livengood to the Yukon River in 1969.

 Delays to the construction of the Trans-Alaska Pipeline System, and therefore the road, meant that work on it did not resume until April 29, 1974.
 Within 5 months, 390 miles of the road were built and construction was finished.
 The pipeline would not be completed until 1977.
 It was initially known as the "Wales Highway".

 In 1979, Alyeska turned over control of the road to the state of Alaska, who gave it the official name of "James W. Dalton Highway", named after the prospector of the North Slope, James W. Dalton.
 In 1981, the highway was opened to the public up to Disaster Creek at mile 211.
-In 1994, the public was allowed access to the entire length of the highway.
+Tourists began to travel north of Disaster Creek on June 4, 1987, after Royal Hyway Tours received the first permit to operate tour buses to Deadhorse.

+In April 1991, Governor Hickel (serving a second term decades after his first) announced that he would open the entire highway to the public.
+The North Slope Borough government and the Tanana Chiefs Conference successfully sued to prevent the opening, arguing that the highway was unsafe as there were no facilities between Prudhoe Bay and Coldfoot, and that unrestricted traffic would harm the environment and open up possibilities for caribou and moose poaching.
+Between 1991 and 1993, the federal Bureau of Land Management (which owned the land surrounding the state-owned highway on either side) built new facilities for the permitted tour buses to use, and unauthorized use of the highway by drivers without permits increased significantly.
+The Alaska Supreme Court overruled the 1991 decision in 1993, ordering the state to remove the permit requirement.
+The permit system was eliminated and the full length of the highway was opened to the general public on December 2, 1994.